-Figure 3 - Means and standard errors of the mean of each arm's activity over the four periods of the experiment and the corresponding regression lines (dashed) for the connected arm (red) and the unconnected arm (blue). (a) all infants (b) separated by age (4, 6 and 8 months).
+Figure 3.
+Means and standard errors of the mean of each arm's activity over the four periods of the experiment and the corresponding regression lines for the connected arm (red squares and dotted lines) and the unconnected arm (blue diamonds and dash-dotted lines). (a) all infants (b) separated by age (4, 6, and 8 months).